mcimolini/Take-Home-Exercises/Exercise4/ReadMe.md

 Create a new service class called `SupplyServices` in your BLL folder.
 This class will contain two service methods:  to return the page list of supplies for a specified job ordered by Material and another to return the total number of materails for a specified job.
 Each method will receive a filtering parameter for a specified job.
 One method will also receive the data necessary to implement paging and return only the records needed for the current page that will be displayed.
 Remember to register your service class.

-Create a public method called `GetByJobId(int, int, int)` that:
+Create a public method called `GetByJobId(int)` that:

-- Has one parameter for the data and 2 parameters to handle paging
+- Has one parameter for the data
 - Returns a collection of Supply records, ordered alphabetically by Material, where the JobId equals the parameter value for the current page to be displayed.
 - The data parameter value will be an integer job id value.